hra1129/msx_tools/usb_gamepad_bridge_for_msx/readme_en.txt

   Create a directory usb_gamepad_bridge_for_msx in the same location and copy the complete set (usb_gamepad_bridge_for_msx.c, etc.) to that directory.

-  Copy the contents of TinyUSB/pico-sdk/lib into pico-sdk/lib, overwriting the contents of TinyUSB/pico-sdk/lib, which is located here.
-  This will add gamepad support to TinyUSB.
-  (It may not work properly if other libraries are upgraded and lose compatibility.)

   Enter the directory build and rebuild_cache with make or nmake.

     > nmake rebuild_cache